shjang7/daily_tech_journal/README.md

 We supposed to try a network connection such as opening google.com, what is going to have happened?

-1. A client sends to server SYN packet which contains sequence numbers that support the server can connect client; this step is like "Hey, do you want to talk?"
+1. A client sends to server SYN packet which contains sequence numbers that support the server can connect client; this step is like "Hey, do you want to talk?"<br />
-2. The server sends back to the client SYN/ACK packet with the help of sequence numbers; this step is like "Yeah, I received your message, do you want to talk?"
+2. The server sends back to the client SYN/ACK packet with the help of sequence numbers; this step is like "Yeah, I received your message, do you want to talk?"<br />
 3. Then the client sends ACK packet to the server, like "Yes, let's talk."

-=> After this three-way Handshake occurs, the connection is established between the server and the client.
-Now the packets between them can be transmitted.
-The protocols loading over TCP is HTTP, FTP, SMTP and SSH.
+=> After this three-way Handshake occurs, the connection is established between the server and the client. <br />Now the packets between them can be transmitted. <br />The protocols loading over TCP is HTTP, FTP, SMTP and SSH.

 As it has an opening connection, it also has a closing connection.

-1. The client sends the server SYN/ACK packet; "There is no need connection, wants to leave."
+1. The client sends the server SYN/ACK packet; "There is no need connection, wants to leave."<br />
-2. The server sends back to the client ACK packet, "Yes, I know that you want to leave, then bye."
+2. The server sends back to the client ACK packet, "Yes, I know that you want to leave, then bye."<br />
 3. The client sends back to the server ACK packet, "Yes, bye!"